-Dec 14 Replacement Cost Vs. Market Value
+Dec 14 What you need to know about Replacement Cost and Market Value

 What is Replacement Cost?

 Replacement cost refers to the cost that is required to repair or replace your entire home.
-Insuring your home at it’s replacement cost, the insurer will reimburse you the cost of rebuilding the home.
+Insuring your home at its replacement cost, the insurer will reimburse you the cost of rebuilding the home.
 That is all based on the size and structure of the home that was lost or damaged.
 It is encouraged to find the replacement cost of your home by hiring a building contractor or any other building professional to produce a detailed list of repair or replace cost estimates.

 Benefits of Replacement Cost